stride3d/stride-docs/en/manual/game-studio/panels/output.md

 # Output

-The **output** panels displays messages created while building your game or from loading the project.
+The **Output** panel displays messages created while building the game or from loading the project.

 ![](media/output.webp)